Smash your competition with FIFA 21's best formations

 Published on

-Having the right players is obviously a big part of success in FIFA 21, but as England found out when they failed to win a thing with a midfield which could call on Frank Lampard, Steven Gerrard, Paul Scholes, David Beckham, Michael Carrick, Owen Hargreaves, Joe Cole, and Shaun Wright-Phillips, it’s all about where you play them.
+Having the right players is obviously a big part of success in FIFA 21, but it’s all about where you play them.
+Just look at the England team for proof, where they failed to win a thing with a midfield that could call upon Frank Lampard, Steven Gerrard, Paul Scholes, David Beckham, Michael Carrick, Owen Hargreaves, Joe Cole, and Shaun Wright-Phillips.

 This list goes through some of the most viable formations in the game.
 How effective they are for you depends on your play style, your players on the pitch, and in Ultimate Team, how much they affect your chemistry.
 With that in mind, as we run through the best formations in the game, we’ve got their pros and cons listed too.